• Brain atlas sensitivity

 Installation

-MCX supports near all GPUs produced by NVIDIA after 2010.
+MCX supports nearly all GPUs produced by NVIDIA after 2010.
 The pre-compiled binaries provided in

 our released packages support "Fermi" (circa 2010) and newer GPUs made by NVIDIA, even including future generations.